-When you first start out on your exciting new venture there are a whole host of things to do.
-Getting an amazing website up and running, printing your business cards, organising your workspace.
+When you first start out on your exciting new venture, there are a whole host of things to do.
+Getting an amazing website up and running, printing your business cards, organising your work space… The list goes on.
 But, if you’ve forgotten to register as self-employed with HMRC, when it comes to the end of the tax year, you might get caught out.

 It’s crucial that you hit the deadline for filing your self-assessment tax return.